-Foley’s Graham Creek Nature Preserve is home to hundreds of plant and wildlife species, among almost 500 acres of natural habitats including pine savannas, bottomland wetlands, mixed forests and tidal marshes situated less than 2 miles from the Foley Beach Express.
+The Preserve is home to hundreds of plant and wildlife species, among almost 500 acres of natural habitats including pine savannas, bottomland wetlands, mixed forests and tidal marshes situated less than 2 miles from the Foley Beach Express.
 It is located at 23460 Wolf Bay Drive on Stan Mahoney Lane.
-The Preserve offers a canoe/kayak launch with a 2 mile paddle to Wolf Bay, 5 mile hiking trail, 7.5 mile bicycling trail, 5K cross country trail, 2 mile walking trail, 18 basket disc golf course, picnic areas, swings and bird watching areas.
+The Preserve offers a canoe/kayak launch with a 2 mile paddle to Wolf Bay.
+Our extensive trail system has been updated, including a 5K cross country trail and shorter ADA trail.
+We now have THREE (3) separate 18 basket disc golf courses, picnic areas, swings and bird watching areas.
 Trails cross multiple habitats where visitors can see rare carnivorous plants and wildflowers year round.
-The park area also boasts large populations of wildlife and birds who make the preserve their home.
-With clean comfortable restroom facilities and outdoor showers, the Preserve offers groups a unique meeting facility under the 2400 square foot Pavilion.
-Hours are dawn until dusk daily.
+The park area also boasts large populations of wildlife and birds who make the preserve their home, designating Graham Creek Nature Preserve as as official stop on the Alabama Bird Watching Trail.
+With clean comfortable restroom facilities and outdoor showers, the Preserve offers groups a unique meeting facility under the 2400 square foot Pavilion, as well as other rental space for wedding, parties or other private events.
+Hours are dawn until dusk daily, for all our outdoor activity areas.
+Nature Center hours are 10-4 Monday through Friday, 10-2 Saturdays (closed Sundays).
 You can access a schedule of facility rental fees, regulations and application forms HERE.

-New amenities include the Nature Explore Outdoor Classroom and Learning Stations.
+Amenities include the Indoor/Outdoor Interpretive Center and the popular Nature Explore Outdoor Classroom and Miles’s Play Garden.
 These are great play and learning areas that are incorporated into the educational programs for preschool through high school where environmental education is mixed with culture, history and imagination.
 A stage area (with power) is included near the outdoor classroom for large events.
-By late summer, mountain biking trails will be completed off of Philomene Holmes Blvd on the southwest side of the Preserve.
-An archery park has been added near the entrance as well.
+Off road bicycles are welcome on all of the multi-use trails.
+A public archery park is located off the Stan Mahoney Lane entrance.

-The Preserve is now home to a growing number of outdoor athletic competition such as outdoor obstacle runs, archery tournaments, disc golf tournaments and cycling events — many organized and managed by our sister City of Foley division, FoleySportsTourism.com
+The Preserve is now home to a growing number of outdoor athletic competition such as outdoor obstacle runs, archery tournaments and disc golf tournaments — many organized and managed by our sister City of Foley division, FoleySportsTourism.com